GrainLearning/grainLearning/docs/source/tutorials.rst

 Linking GrainLearning with external software is done with the :class:`.IODynamicSystem` Now let us look at the same example, using the :class:`.IODynamicSystem` and a linear function implemented in a separate file :download:`linear_model.py <../../tutorials/simple_regression/linear_regression/linear_model.py>`.
-This Python "software" will be run from command line by the callback function of a :class:`.IODynamicSystem` object and take the command-line arguments as model parameters.
+This Python "software" will be run from command line by the callback function of :class:`.BayesianCalibration` and take the command-line arguments as model parameters.
 Download :download:`this script <../../tutorials/simple_regression/linear_regression/linear_model.py>`
 and :download:`the observation data <../../tutorials/simple_regression/linear_regression/linear_obs.dat>`,